 IBISWorld is a simple to use market research tool and holds a comprehensive collection of UK Industry Market Research reports and Industry Risk Ratings.

 Available at Norwich Millennium Library (Business and IP Centre), Thetford, King's Lynn and Great Yarmouth libraries only.
 Please note that IBISWorld will not be available during Open Library sessions as it requires staff to log you in.

 Available at the Norfolk and Norwich Millennium Library only.
-Please note that MINT will not be available during Open Library sessions as it requires staff to log you in.
+Please note that FAME will not be available during Open Library sessions as it requires staff to log you in.

 For information on our pay-for company listings in Excel format, contact us on firstname.lastname@example.org.

 Due to technical problems with the Which? website, we're unable to provide access to this service at the moment.